keithlai555/CourseCatchr/README.md

 Some References:

-These are the tutorials and githubs that were used most extensively throughout the project.
+These are the tutorials and GitHubs that were used most extensively throughout the project.

 https://medium.com/@abeythilakeudara3/firebase-text-recognition-with-android-e46814c49dfe
 http://ugradcalendar.uwaterloo.ca/page/ENG-BASc-and-BSE-Complementary-Studies-Engineering